synonymdev/slashtags/examples/primarykey/README.md

 # Slashtags primaryKey derivation

-Demonstrates how the primaryKey is derrived from a series of BIP-39 mnemonic words.
+Demonstrate deriving the primaryKey from a mnemonic seed phrase.

-Read more about the specifications of key derivation [here](../../specs/slashtags-key-derivation.md).
+Read more about the [Key Derivation](../../specs/slashtags-key-derivation.md) spec.

+Uses `bip39` to generate a mnemonic phrase, and `bip32` to derive the primary key.

 ## Usage